by Bruce Wells | Jul 28, 2025 | This Week in Petroleum History

 By June 1962, about 50 wells were producing more than 20,000 barrels of oil a day.
 Richfield Oil Company merged with Atlantic Refining Company in 1966, becoming Atlantic Richfield (ARCO), which with Exxon discovered the giant Prudhoe Bay field in 1968.

-Learn about the 49th state in First Alaska Oil Wells.
+Learn more in First Alaska Oil Wells.

 July 20, 1920 – Discovery Well of the Permian Basin